 Under our Bylaws, director nominations and other business may be brought at an annual meeting of stockholders only by or at the direction of the Board of Directors or by a stockholder entitled to vote who has submitted a proposal in accordance with the requirements of our Bylaws as in effect from time to time.
 For the 2021 annual meeting of stockholders, a stockholder notice must be received by our Corporate Secretary at Pacific Biosciences of California, Inc., 1305 O'Brien Drive, Menlo Park, CA 94025, no earlier than February 18, 2021 and no later than March 20, 2021.
-However, if the 2021 annual meeting of stockholder to be timely, it must be received by our Corporate Secretary not earlier than the close of business on the 2020 Annual meeting of stockholders, or (ii) the ether than the close of business on the later of (i) the 90th day prior to the 2021 annual meeting of stockholders, or (ii) the tenth day following the day on which public announcement of the date of such annual meeting is first made.
+However, if the 2021 annual meeting of stockholders is advanced by more than 25 days prior to or delayed by more than 25 days after the one-year anniversary of the 2020 Annual Meeting of Stockholders, then, for notice by the stockholder to be timely, it must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to the 2021 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the 2021 annual meeting of stockholders, or (ii) the tenth day following the day on which public announcement of the date of such annual meeting is first made.
 Please refer to the full text of our advance notice Bylaw provisions for additional information and requirements.
 A copy of our Bylaws has been filed with the Annual Report and may be obtained by writing to our Corporate Secretary at the address listed above.